How to Cut Butternut Squash

 • Pick it up – once you’ve scoped out (visually) a squash that meets the above criteria, pick it up!
 It should feel heavy for its size.

-Best Knife to Use when Cutting Butternut Squash
+Best Knife to Use When Cutting Butternut Squash

 A really sharp chef’s knife is going to be your best bet here.
 While butternut squash isn’t quite as difficult to cut as other squash varieties (like spaghetti squash, for example), it still isn’t easy.
 Using a nice, big, sharp knife (sharp is KEY here) will ensure the safest cutting experience possible.